Show Table of Contents

 188.8.131.52.
 MLS and System Privileges

-) to block access to a file by other users, this also blocks access by users with a security level of "Top Secret".
+MLS access rules are always combined with conventional access permissions (file permissions).
+For example, if a user with a security level of "Secret" uses Discretionary Access Control (DAC) to block access to a file by other users, this also blocks access by users with a security level of "Top Secret".
 A higher security clearance does not automatically give permission to arbitrarily browse a file system.

 Users with top-level clearances do not automatically acquire administrative rights on multi-level systems.
 While they may have access to all information on the computer, this is different from having administrative rights.